nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### 3.2.4 Listing all friends: `list`

 Shows a list of all your added friends!
+You could use it after you use the `find` or `cft` command, which alters your friends' list.
+Your list now returns to its original state!

 Format: `list`

 #### 3.2.5 Viewing friend's profile

 View your friend's timetable.
+Now, you can use it compare both your timetables!

 ![Ui-labelled](images/ui-view-friend.png)
 <br><center><ins>Image: Friend profile selection on TimetaBRO</ins></center>